Description:

 Source of Data:

 The Scottish Household Survey (SHS) is a continuous survey based on a random sample of the general population in private residences in Scotland.
-Questions are asked face-to-face by an interviewer in homes all over Scotland.
+Questions are asked face-to-face by an interviewer in homes or remotely by telephone/video all over Scotland.
 Participation is voluntary, but is important in helping make representative estimates for Scotland.

 The SHS is designed to provide reliable and up-to-date information on the composition, characteristics, attitudes and behaviour of private households and individuals, both nationally and at a sub-national level and to examine the physical condition of Scotland’s homes.
 It covers a wide range of topics to allow links to be made between different policy areas.